heinermann/ONI_Mods/CritterTraits/README.md

 ## CritterTraits

 Gives traits to critters.
-When a critter is spawned, random traits will be assigned.
+When a critter is spawned, between 0 and 4 random traits will be assigned.
 There is no way to influence these traits.
-The trait chances are varied.
+Each trait has a different chance of occurring.

 ### Positive Traits
 Enduring - Lives 25% longer than usual.